 Teeth that have had dental sealants applied to them should be cared for using the same oral care habits usually recommended – brushing and flossing daily, keeping a healthy, balanced diet, and visiting the dentist regularly.
 Dental visits will provide checkups on wear and tear on the sealants.
 With proper care, sealants can last for many years.

-For protective dental sealants, book an appointment with our Pearland or Pasadena offices today!
+For protective dental sealants, book an appointment with our Pearland office today!